Redundancy is one of the potentially fair reasons to dismiss an employee pursuant to employment law applicable in England and Wales.

 Contractual entitlements include payments of salary up to the date of termination together with payment in lieu of notice and payment in lieu of any accrued but untaken annual leave.

 Individuals being offered a settlement agreement as part of the redundancy process are typically offered this at the outset of the process so that the employer is not required to complete the process and following the settlement agreement being signed by all parties, all claims will be waived.

 In order for a redundancy to be fair, it is necessary for the employer to show that there is a reduced requirement for a particular role at an organisation.

 In addition to this, it is necessary for employers to follow a process which is compliant with employment law which includes the need to consult with the individuals about any ways in which the redundancy may be avoided.

 In situations where there are individuals who are carrying out similar roles, there may be a requirement to pool those individuals together and to apply scoring to various objective criteria in order to determine which individual will be selected for redundancy.

 In addition to this, a consultation needs to be followed with each individual provisionally selected for redundancy and ways should be sought to avoid the redundancy.
 This includes the consideration of any suitable alternative positions that may be available.

-It is only in a situation where no ways can be found to avoid the redundancy, that a redundancy may be confirmed and the right of appeal is offered at that stage to employees, should they wish to challenge their redundancy via the internal appeal process.
+It is only in a situation where no way can be found to avoid the redundancy, that redundancy may be confirmed and the right of appeal is offered at that stage to employees, should they wish to challenge their redundancy via the internal appeal process.

 In the event an employee believes that his or her redundancy is either procedurally or substantively unfair, that person has the right to issue a claim of unfair dismissal at the Employment Tribunal.
 This claim should be issued within three months of the date of the termination of his or her employment for the reason of redundancy.

-The damages which an employee who has been made redundant may recover are directly related to the actual loss of salary that he or she has suffered following the date of termination.
+The damages that an employee who has been made redundant may recover are directly related to the actual loss of salary that he or she has suffered following the date of termination.